masaun/private-logistics-order-management/README.md

 ## Overview

-- This is an example project using Aztec Network.
+- This repo is the example smart contracts using Aztec Network.

 <br>